Pop Culture Madness!

 1978 Pop Culture History

-A study titled "Where Are They Now?" in 1978 followed up on 515 people who were prevented from attempting suicide using the Golden Gate Bridge from 1937 to 1971.
-About 90% were either alive or had died of natural causes, concluding "suicidal behavior is crisis-oriented" rather than inexorable.
+A study titled “Where Are They Now?”
+1978 followed up on 515 people who were prevented from attempting suicide using the Golden Gate Bridge from 1937 to 1971.
+About 90% were either alive or had died of natural causes, concluding that “suicidal behavior is crisis-oriented” rather than inexorable.

 Superman was supposed to go public domain in 2014, but a bill was passed that made everything copyrighted before 1978 have 95 years of copyright protection.